Alfonso Rivas Preview, Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Alfonso Rivas (.115 slugging percentage in past 10 games, including zero home run), take on starter Kyle Hendricks and the Chicago Cubs at PNC Park, Friday at 7:05 PM ET.
+The Pittsburgh Pirates, including Alfonso Rivas (.115 slugging percentage in past 10 games, including zero home run), battle starter Javier Assad and the Chicago Cubs at PNC Park, Saturday at 7:15 PM ET.

-In his last game, he went 1-for-4 with a double against the Cubs.
+In his last game he had a one-hit showing (1-for-4) against the Cubs.

 Alfonso Rivas Game Info & Props vs. the Cubs